When I build a website, I am not trying to build an SEO laboratory.

 That distinction matters.

 Most WordPress sites start with an SEO plugin that promises control over everything.
-Titles, schemas, redirects, breadcrumbs, sitemaps, internal suggestions, readability scoring, keyword density warnings.
+Slim SEO takes the opposite approach by focusing only on the essentials.

 The Real Job of an SEO Plugin